How to Promote Your Business Pre-Launch: A Step-by-Step Guide

 Social media is a great way to connect with your audience during the pre-launch phase.
 It might feel odd to promote on social media when your business isn’t open yet, but you’ll want to share updates and grow your fans before you open.
 You can’t do that without an outlet like social media!

-And, as a user, there it can be disappointing to be excited to learn more about a business and then have an empty social media page, no links, and no hint of what the business is about beyond the name.
+And, as a consumer, there it can be disappointing to be excited to learn more about a business, but not be able to find out anything more because there’s no social media, no links, and no hint of what the business is about beyond the name.
 Remember that not everyone who checks out your social media before you open will become a follower, but people will be looking!

 Some ideas to share: